Tour de Parks to bring cyclists through 12 parks

 Participants can choose to do a 21-, 35-, or 62-mile ride along the Legacy Trail.
 The route goes through or passes 12 parks, including: Laurel; Nokomis Riverview; Patriots; Culverhouse Nature; Rothenbach; and Urfer.

-“This year will be especially meaningful as construction begins on extension of the Trail to Payne Park in downtown Sarasota and development of a connector to the City of North Port,” said president of Friends of the Legacy Trail Louis Kosiba.
+“This year will be especially meaningful as construction begins on extension of the Trail to Payne Park in downtown Sarasota and development of a connector to the city of North Port,” Friends of the Legacy Trail President Louis Kosiba said.

 “This is not a race.
-Rather, it is a marvelous opportunity to have a fun ride and experience The Legacy Trail and other outstanding parks in Sarasota County,” said Kosiba.
+Rather, it is a marvelous opportunity to have a fun ride and experience The Legacy Trail and other outstanding parks in Sarasota County,” Kosiba said.

 Registration for all rides is $50 and includes breakfast by First Watch, lunch by Mattison’s, rest stop snacks, SAG support, and T-shirts for the first 650 people to register.
 Registration will increase to $55 after March 18.